 Facilities at Symonds Yat Rock

-On the way to the viewpoint, you’ll find a log cabin selling freshly made cakes and sandwiches.
+There are several traditional pubs on the waterfront at Symond’s Yat.
+Plus, on the way to the viewpoint, you’ll find a log cabin selling freshly made cakes and sandwiches.
 There are also picnic tables in front of the café and toilets by the car park.

 Directions to Symonds Yat Rock